Top 5 IT Security Certifications To Enhance Your Career

 Global Information Assurance Certification (GIAC)

-Global Information Assurance Certification (GIAC) is the leading provider and developer of Cyber Security Certifications, globally recognized by government, military and industry leaders.
+Global Information Assurance Certification (GIAC) is the leading provider and developer of Cyber Security Certifications, globally recognized by the government, military and industry leaders.
 As a result, its demand is rising in specific disciplines such as security operations, digital forensics, incident handling, intrusion detection, and application software security.

 This certification is designed for candidates who want to demonstrate skills in IT systems roles with respect to security tasks.
 Ideal candidates for this certification possess an understanding of information security beyond simple terminology and concepts.